Amazongeddon… March 1, 2017… a day that will live in infamy.

 If you’ve got a car site, for example, and you want to recommend jumper cables, you can pick one of the many hundreds of different brand and models.
 That’s something even most major retailers can’t match–at least not for every conceivable type of product.

-In other words, Amazon is still great, and for most authority sites, it’s where I would start.
+In other words, Amazon is still great, and for most authority and affiliate sites, it’s where I would start.

 Ebay Partner Network